-> The Whisper Men had clearly registered this, as their incessant chattering stopped.
+The Whisper Men had clearly registered this, as their incessant chattering stopped.
 They all turned their heads towards Osgood, who, upon noticing them, recoiled in fear.
-Baring their teeth they stepped forwards.
+Baring their teeth, the hideous creatures stepped forwards.

-> “Kill, kill, kill,” they hissed, passing through the walls.
+“Kill, kill, kill,” they hissed, passing through the walls.

 They had tried this before, and it had failed.
 The bullets ricocheted off the walls effortlessly.
 Magambo edged forward, a vengeance to kill corrupting her.